History of Ontario: Medicine

 Once they had taken control of the practice of medicine, the doctors on the Medical Council of the College of Physicians and Surgeons of Ontario (CPSO) turned their attention to the quality of medical education in the province.
 Marginal and untrained practitioners were banned, but the question rose of the permanence and the quality of proprietary for-profit medical schools.
 CPSO-imposed regulations in the 1860s to increase faculty size and raise matriculation standards.
 They required students to take Council-administered examinations.
 Toronto had two medical schools – Trinity Medical School and the Toronto School of Medicine (TSM).
 During the 1880s the TSM added instructors, expanded its curriculum, and focused on clinical instruction.
 Enrollments grew at both schools.
 Critics found proprietary schools lacking, especially for their failure to offer sufficient instruction in the basic sciences.

 In 1887, the TSM became the medical faculty of the University of Toronto, increasing its emphasis on research within the medical curriculum.
 Trinity realized that its survival depended as well on close ties to basic science, and in 1904 it also merged into the University of Toronto Faculty of Medicine.
-In 1923 University of Toronto researchers J. J. R. Macleod (1876–1935) and Frederick Banting (1891–1941) won the Nobel Prize in Medicine for their 1921 discovery of insulin, putting Toronto on the world map of leading science.
+In 1923 University of Toronto researchers John Macleod (1876–1935) and Frederick Banting (1891–1941) won the Nobel Prize in Medicine for their 1921 discovery of insulin, putting Toronto on the world map of leading science.